young-jin-lee/young-jin-lee.github.io/_posts/2021-01-01-aws-solutionarchitectassociate.md

   - AWS Global Accelerator is a service in which you create accelerators to improve availability and performance of your applications for local and global users.
   - You are assigned TWO STATIC IP ADDRESSES (or alternatively you can bring your own)
   - You can control traffic using TRAFFIC DIALS.
 This is done within the endpoint group
+  - Global Accelerator improves performance for a wide range of applications over TCP or UDP by proxying packets at the edge to applications running in one or more AWS Regions.
+Global Accelerator is a good fit for non-HTTP use cases, such as gaming (UDP), IoT (MQTT), or Voice over IP, as well as for HTTP use cases that specifically require static IP addresses or deterministic, fast regional failover.

   VPC End Points(Interface Endpoints, Gateway Endpoints)